-Until the 1920s, the only coherent organization expressing militant Hindu views was a religious reform movement that drew as much on the reformist tendencies of earlier religious responses as on the militant revivalism of Tilak and the Bengal secret societies.
+Until the 1920s the only coherent organization expressing militant Hindu views was a religious reform movement that drew as much on the reformist tendencies of earlier religious responses as on the militant revivalism of Tilak and the Bengal secret societies.
 This was the Arya Samaj (Aryan Society), which was founded in western India in 1875 and struck its deepest roots in the Muslim-majority province of Punjab.
-As with earlier reform movements, the Arya Samaj sought to simplify religious practice and remove untouchability as well as to incorporate elements of Christian and Muslim religious practice, most notably a purification ceremony used to elevate the status of lowcaste Hindus and to "reconvert" Muslims and Christians.
+Like earlier reform movements the Arya Samaj sought to simplify religious practice and remove untouchability as well as to incorporate elements of Christian and Muslim religious practice most notably a purification ceremony used to elevate the status of low-caste Hindus as well as to "reconvert" Muslims and Christians.
 However, the Samaj sought the essence of Hinduism more in an idealized vision of an ancient age of valor than in the later philosophical traditions of monistic spiritualism, and at times sought to define "Hindus" less in terms of religious belief or practice than in terms of territorial and racial identity.
-Samajists dated the decline of Hindu-and by extension, Indian-civilization as having started with the Muslim conquests of the twelfth century and viewed Muslims as an adversary as much as the British.21 Finally, the Arya Samaj was both actively political and economically nationalist.
-In all these respects Arya Samaj anticipated later Hindu Nationalism, to which it eventually gave birth.22
+Samajists dated the decline of Hindu -- and by extension, Indian -- civilization as having started with the Muslim conquests of the 12th century and viewed Muslims as an adversary as much as the British.
+Finally, the Arya Samaj was both actively political and economically nationalist.
+In all these respects it anticipated later Hindu Nationalism, to which it eventually gave birth.

-Despite its reformist agenda, the Arya Samaj's anti-Muslim orientation led it to link up with other movements that stemmed from the growing conflict between Hindus and Muslims in the Gangetic Plain.
+Despite its reformist agenda, the Arya Samaj's anti-Muslim orientation led it to link up with other movements that grew out of the growing conflict between Hindus and Muslims in the Gangetic plain.
 A major source of this conflict was the rivalry between educated Muslims and Hindus over which language or, more accurately, script, should be used for official purposes.
-Hindi and Urdu are essentially the same language but written in the Devanagari (Sanskrit) and Arabic script, respectively.
-Advocates of Hindi have also sought to "purify" the language by removing words of Persian, Arabic and Turkish origin and replacing them with words of Sanskrit derivation; it is this Sanskritized Hindi that is taught and used for official purposes in
+Hindi and Urdu are essentially the same language but written in the Devanagari (Sanskrit) and Arabic script respectively.
+Advocates of Hindi have also sought to "purify" the language by removing words of Persian, Arabic and Turkish origin and replacing them with words of Sanskrit derivation and it is this Sanskritized Hindi that is taught and used for official purposes in India.
+The choice between Hindu and Urdu made little difference at the level of spoken conversation but had tremendous implications for the job prospects of the two groups, as well as symbolic importance.